Ma110w/Save-Snake/README.md

 If you wanna contribute to this list, please let me know!

 ### Disclaimers
-- Remember to not have the same folder for mount and upload.
-Have them in different paths, for example `/data/example/mount` &
-  `/data/example/upload`, these paths will get deleted and remade so you should not store anything there
+- Bot is down for a couple minutes at a time, usually for maintence
-- Saves created using this application will work on SaveWizard as long as you copy it from your PS4
+- Saves created using this application will work on SaveWizard
-- Make sure to use the latest cecie.nim release

 ## Credits
 - https://github.com/Team-Alua/cecie.nim for creating the homebrew app that makes this possible, in addition to helping me